Most Famous Logos With a Deer

 Logo Browning

-Arms manufacturer Browning has the most iconic logo of all.
-It contains a massive inscription that adorns the pistols, rifles, and shotguns produced by this American company.
-Letters with many straight and sharp corners create a feeling of power, reliability, and constancy.
-A light silhouette of a deer balances the visually heavy font.
-The head of the animal is outlined by just one graceful line, and it is interrupted from below.
-And on top are the same graceful horns.
+The Browning Gun Company has the most iconic logo.
+It contains a massive lettering that adorns the pistols, rifles, and shotguns produced by this American company.
+The letters with lots of straight and sharp angles create a sense of strength, reliability, and permanence.
+The light silhouette of a deer balances the visually heavy font.
+The animal’s head is outlined with just one graceful line, and it is interrupted from below.
+And at the top are the same graceful antlers.